 Finally, there’s is also a rotating tool that you can use and can help you a lot.
 I actually use this one all the time!
 Simple press ‘R’ on your keyboard and now you can rotate your canvas at will.

-Besides rotating you can also just flip it horizontally or vertically!
+Besides rotating you can also just flip clip studio paint’s canvas horizontally or vertically!
 Again, this is going to be very helpful to you when drawing characters and their faces.
 Just flip horizontally and then back to the original position to be sure everything is in the right places.

 Just like before, if you what you really want is to edit and flip your drawing because you feel it looks better turned to the other side, go to ‘Edit -> Rotate/Invert canvas -> Flip Horizontal or Vertical’.
-Alternatively, you can use free transform to flip, scale or rotate your image or selections of it!
+Alternatively, you can use free transform in clip studio paint to flip, scale or rotate your image or selections of it!

-It is worth to mention that it’s very useful to add some shortcuts to these options.
+It is worth mentioning that it’s very useful to add some shortcuts to these options.
 This way, you can flip your canvas very quickly with just one button and go back to the original position with another.

 Instead of running to the ‘View’ menu all the time, which can be counterproductive.
 You can assign simple keys to it.
 This is especially useful if you tend to be the kind of artist that flips the canvas constantly.
 I don’t do it as much as I should, but I do know a lot of people that do it all the time while working!